cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 like to use for our timing analysis by putting together a `.captable` and a `.lib` file.
 In this specific example, we are creating a typical corner by putting together the typical `.captable` and typical `.lib` we just loaded.
-The `create_constraint_mode` command loads in the `.sdc` file we mentioned earlier in this section.
+The `create_constraint_mode` command loads in the post-synthesis `.sdc` file which captures all of the timing constraints after synthesis.
 The `create_analysis_view` command puts together constraints with a specific corner, and the `set_analysis_view` command tells Cadence Innovus that we would like to use this specific analysis view for both setup and hold time analysis.

 ### 2.2.
-Initial Setup and Floorplanning
+Initial Setup

 Now that we have created our `setup-timing.tcl` file we can start Cadence
 Innovus: